 The Audit Committee is a committee of the board of directors of Extendicare (the "Board").
-The primary function of the Audit Committee shall be to assist the Board in fulfilling its responsibilities for oversight of (1) the quality and integrity of the Company's consolidated financial statements, (2) the Company's compliance with legal and regulatory requirements, (3) the external auditors' qualifications and independence, (4) the performance of the Company's external auditors and internal audit function, and (5) the accounting and financial reporting processes of the Company and its internal controls over financial reporting.
+The primary function of the Audit Committee shall be to assist the Board in fulfilling its responsibilities for oversight of (1) the quality and integrity of the Company's consolidated financial statements, (2) the Company's compliance with legal and regulatory requirements, (3) the external auditors' qualifications and independence, (4) the performance of the Company's external auditors and internal audit function, (5) the accounting and financial reporting processes of the Company and its internal controls over financial reporting, and (6) reviewing progress on enterprise risks and management mitigation plans for risks allocated by the Board for oversight to the Audit Committee.
 The Audit Committee is also responsible for preparing any reports required to be prepared by it under the rules and regulations of applicable regulatory authorities.